SteamDeckHomebrew/decky-plugin-database/.github/PULL_REQUEST_TEMPLATE/plugin_transfer.md

     DO NOT CHECK THIS BOX YOURSELF UNLESS SOMEONE HAS COMMENTED A TESTING REPORT FOR YOUR PLUGIN!
 This will lead to delays in the review process.
 -->

-- [ ] Tested on SteamOS Stable or Beta update channel.
+- [ ] Tested by a third party on SteamOS Stable or Beta update channel.
-- [ ] Tested on SteamOS Preview update channel.
+- [ ] Tested by a third party on SteamOS Preview update channel.

 [pulls]: https://github.com/steamdeckHomebrew/decky-plugin-database/pulls?q=is%3Apr+is%3Aopen+sort%3Acreated-desc+-status%3Afailure+-draft%3Atrue+-author%3A%40me